Polaris Wrinkle TreatmentWhat Is the Polaris Laser Wrinkle Treatment?

 The laser penetrates the surface of the skin in order to heat the tissue located beyond the dermis.
 The laser-produced heat causes the facial tissue to tighten.
 The heat also stirs up collagen production, which in turn helps remove and prevent wrinkles.
 A computer can be used to gauge how much energy is used during the process.

-The Difference between Polaris and Botox
+The Difference Between Polaris and Botox

 Botox is a popular choice among those who want to eliminate facial age indicators.
 Dangerous side effects may manifest after the procedure, though.
 The neurotoxins in the injection restricts muscle movement by blocking nerve impulses to the brain and back.
 These toxins may seep through the target area and affect other parts of the body.